warisa-r/simcronomicon/docs/source/getting_started.rst

 Next Steps
 ----------

-- Explore other models: SEIsIrR, SEIQRDV, or define your own by subclassing `AbstractCompartmentalModel`.
+- Explore other models: SEIsIrR, SEIQRDV, or define your own by subclassing `AbstractInfectionModel`.
 - Customize step events for your scenario.
 - See the API documentation for advanced usage.